OndrejNepozitek/Edgar-Unity/docs/example1.md

 title: Example 1
 ---

-In this tutorial, we will use [this tileset](https://pixel-poem.itch.io/dungeon-assetpuck) from by [@pixel_poem](https://twitter.com/pixel_poem).
-Be sure to check his work out if you like the tileset.
+In this tutorial, we will use [this tileset](https://pixel-poem.itch.io/dungeon-assetpuck) by [@pixel_poem](https://twitter.com/pixel_poem).
+Be sure to check their work out if you like the tileset.
 We will not care about room decorations - we will use just basic walls, floor and  door tiles.

 <div class="two-columns">
 <div>